 Q. As a parent, how do I know if my child has an overuse injury?

 For example, if the athlete has suffered a foot injury, he or she can do a biking program or any exercise that offloads that sore area.
 An athletic trainer or physical therapist should be involved in helping an athlete heal from an overuse injury.
-If inflammation and pain goes away after icing and then comes back, that’s a sign of some kind of weakness that needs attention.
-Some strengthening needs to take place to help the athlete completely heal from the injury, otherwise it’s going to turn into a nagging injury.
+If inflammation and pain go away after icing and then come back, that’s a sign of some kind of weakness that needs attention.
+Some strengthening needs to take place to help the athlete completely heal from the injury, otherwise, it’s going to turn into a nagging injury.

 Q. How can an athlete prevent overuse injuries?

 A. The athlete should start out slow with an activity and then progress in intensity.
 Most overuse injuries occur in track because track starts fast.
 If athletes aren’t training (cardio or strength training) six to eight weeks before the start of the season, they’re more likely to experience an overuse injury.
 Shoes are very important and can also help prevent overuse injuries.

 Q. How do you encourage athletes after they’re injured and unable to participate?